Yisus7u7/termux-desktop-lxqt/README.md

 ### What is termux-desktop-lxqt?

-Termux desktop lxqt is a configuration of the very recent lxqt environment, available in x11 termux your goal is to be a livean, and very simple! termux-desktop-lxqt is the most optimized desktop you'll find for termux-x11 so far
+Termux desktop lxqt is a configuration of the very recent lxqt environment, available in x11 termux your goal is to be a light, and very simple! termux-desktop-lxqt is the most optimized desktop you'll find for termux-x11 so far

 ## screenshots